Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 • For women, it is also painful and prolonged menstruation.

-Symptoms are due to the wrong structure of collagen fibers.
+The symptoms are due to the abnormal structure of collagen fibers.

 In some cases, the following factors indicate primary mitral valve prolapse: